thingsboard/thingsboard.github.io/docs/iot-gateway/getting-started.md

 Since we use Thingsboard [demo instance](https://demo.thingsboard.io/signup) hosted in the cloud, we will install Mosquitto MQTT broker locally and use default service configuration.

 If you decide to use other MQTT broker that is deployed to external host or has specific security configuration, please edit **mqtt-config.json** file and modify connection parameters.
-See MQTT [configuration guide](/docs/iot-gateway/mqtt/) for more details.
+See MQTT extension [configuration guide](/docs/iot-gateway/mqtt/) for more details.

 Restart your gateway using following commands